peter88213/novelyst_editor/docs/de/usage.md

 ## Änderungen übernehmen

 - You can apply changes to the section with **Ctrl-S**.
-Then "Modified" status is displayed in *novelyst*.
+Then "Modified" status is displayed in *noveltree*.
-- If the project is locked in *novelyst*, you will be asked to unlock it before changes can be applied.
+- If the project is locked in *noveltree*, you will be asked to unlock it before changes can be applied.

 ---